 In February 2006, the Company issued \$974 million principal amount at maturity of zero coupon senior convertible bonds due in February 2016.
 The bonds were issued at 100% of principal with a yield to maturity of 1.5% and resulted in net proceeds to the Company of \$974 million less transaction fees.
 The bonds are convertible by the holder at any time prior to maturity at a conversion rate of 43.118317 shares per one thousand dollar face value of the bonds corresponding to 41,997,240 equivalent shares.
 The holders can also redeem the convertible bonds on February 23, 2011 at a price of \$1,077.58, on February 23, 2012 at a price of \$1,093.81 and on February 24, 2014 at a price of \$1,126.99 per one thousand dollar face value of the bonds.
-The Company can call the bonds at any time after March 10, 2011 subject to the Company's share price exceeding 130% of the accreted value divided by the conversion rate for 20 out of 30 consecutive trading days.
-The Company may redeem for cash at the principal amount at issuance plus accumulated gross yield all, but not a portion, of the convertible bonds at any time if 10% or less of the aggregate principal amount at issuance of the convertible bonds remain outstanding in certain circumstances or in the event of changes to the tax laws of the Netherlands or any successor jurisdiction.
+The Company can call the bonds at any time after March 10, 2011 subject to the Company may redeem for cash at the principal amount at issuance plus accumulated gross yield all, but not a portion, of the convertible bonds at any time if 10% or less of the aggregate principal amount at issuance of the convertible bonds remain outstanding in certain circumstances or in the event of changes to the tax laws of the Netherlands or any successor jurisdiction.
 In the second quarter 2006, the Company entered into cancellable swaps with a combined notional value of \$200 million to hedge the fair value of a portion of these convertible bonds.
 As a result of the cancellable swap hedging transactions, as described in further detail in Note 26, the effective yield on the \$200 million principal amount of the hedged convertible bonds has increased from 1.5% to 2.08% as of December 31, 2006.